jadecobra/python_tdd_exercises/source/setup/mac_os_requirements.rst

 what is next?
 *************************************************************************************

-:ref:`Click Here to setup your Integrated Development Environment the same way I set mine up<how I setup my Integrated Development Environment (IDE)>`
+:ref:`Click Here to setup your Integrated Development Environment the same way I set mine up<how I set up my Integrated Development Environment (IDE)>`